shapkinaa/rufus/README.md

     - `copy_to_left = { key = "z", modifier = "C" }`

 - ### [icons_dir] section
   - In order to see icons you need nerd font patch.
-See in sfm.toml in repo root.
+See in rufus.toml in repo root.
 - ### [icons_files] section

   - In order to see icons you need nerd font patch.
-See in sfm.toml in repo root.
+See in rufus.toml in repo root.

 - ### [file_associated_programs] section
   - Key value pair with file extension and programs in default config all files will be opened in `vi`